pam-/2018-new-years-resolution/README.md

 A simple `package.json` listing out my goals for 2018.
 There's so much open source code out there, so why not open source our goals?!
-This way, we can hold ourself accountable (and be open about it lol get it???). 🙂 Let's open source our goals!
+This way, we can hold ourselves accountable (and be open about it lol get it???). 🙂 Let's open source our goals!

 ---